 The Funds invest in a variety of securities and employ a number of investment techniques, which involve certain risks.
-The Prospectuses discuss each Fund's principal investment strategies, investment techniques and risks.
-Therefore, you should carefully review a Fund's Prospectus.
-This SAI contains information about non-principal investment strategies the Funds may use, as well as further information about certain principal strategies that are discussed in the Prospectuses.
+The Prospectus discusses the Funds' principal investment strategies, investment techniques and risks.
+Therefore, you should carefully review the Funds' Prospectus.
+This SAI contains information about non-principal investment strategies the Funds may use, as well as further information about certain principal strategies that are discussed in the Prospectus.